terrapkg/terra-scripts/README.md

 Also note that these scripts are in Fish shell.
 Because I like using Fish.
 That's it.

+## Usage

+1. Get a Subatomic token
+2. Create a Subatomic config file in `~/.config/subatomic.json` with the token and API endpoint
+3. Run the script.

 ## Scripts

 - `satm-grepdel.fish` - Deletes all package specs that match a certain grep pattern from multiple repositories.